What is collaboration and why is it important? How is creativity promoted through diverse, multidisciplinary collaboration?

 Sonnenburg (2004) considered the different types of ideas that emerge in creative collaboration.
 Presented problems result in incremental solutions that are usually found in organizations, where groups are formed by management and work within strict limits.
 Their creativity is somewhat limited by the organization’s rules and expectations.

-By contrast, collaborative creativity, people are invited to form a group that aims to find together solutions to a pre-defined problem within an organizational or learning setting (Gardiner, 2020).
+By contrast, in collaborative creativity, people are invited to form a group that aims to find together solutions to a pre-defined problem within an organizational or learning setting (Gardiner, 2020).

 Real-life activity